saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 In the below code, we have filtered the original date by state and facility and processed the data to show the average delays to complete the HFS enrollment process.

-Firstly, we'll show our model that demonstrates that facility is a large predictor of overall enrollment delays.
+Firstly, we'll show our model that demonstrates that year and state is a large predictor of overall enrollment delays.

 ### Iowa

-Now I have created a plot to see how the predicted value is similar
+The below plot shows our ability to predict the enrollment delay by year and state.
 ![](WrittenSummary_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

 (optional) Now for just verification, i am trying to get a Residuals of